piotrpdev/virgin-auto-firewall/README.md

 with the [NO-IP DUC](https://www.noip.com/support/knowledgebase/automatic-ipv6-updates-linux-duc) to expose my Raspberry Pi 4B to the internet.

 > [!WARNING]
-> This software was specifically designed and only works with the Virgin
+> This software was specifically designed and only works with the VirginHub
 > Media Hub 6 router (`F3896LG-VMIE` by *Sagemcom*).

 ## Usage